gmitch215/PLTWProjects/README.md

 ## Projects

-- [ ] Roomba
+- [x] Roomba
   - A robot that moves around and avoids obstacles, opening up the grip to pick up objects and closing it to drop them off.
-- [ ] Book Reader
+- [ ] Custom Controller
-  - A robot that can read a book and turn the pages.
+  - Implementation of a controller using buttons and sensors
-- [ ] Launcher
+- [ ] Gauntlet
-  - A robot that can launch a ball onto a target area
+  - Control the robot using hand gestures in front of the camera
 - [ ] Secret Task #1
   - Don't worry about it.
 - [ ] Secret Task #2